Kwere people: Birth

 In the past, multiple births and breech births were associated with adultery and frequently resulted in infanticide.
 Wagongo (joking partners) rear children who begin to erupt their upper teeth.
-There are opposing views amongst teh KWere on weaning.
+There are opposing views amongst the KWere on weaning.
 One holds that a child isn't considered weaned until they are able to walk, which forbids parents from having sex during this period.
 Another perspective permits ceremonial sex three months after birth, after which the child is shaven.
 Sexual activity is allowed after teething, but mothers should wait until their child is weaned before getting pregnant.

 Initiation rites

 Between the ages of five and seven, boys are circumcised in the bush; traditionally, this event was celebrated with dances.
 Grandparents offer sexual relations advice.
 Circumcision was uncommon among the Kwere's eastern and western neighbours, while it's unknown if it was done previously.

 Girls are sequestered during their first menstrual cycle, which is commemorated with a dance (mkore).
 Following a series of educational rites, the girl is considered totally mature and takes part in a coming-out dance (mlao).
 She is free to get married soon after, but it is not required.